GageHoweTamu/Zero-Space-Canary-Trap/README.md

 ### Demonstration

 This is a sample output of the program.
-Copy/paste it into a text editor and try to navigate through it.
+Copy/paste it into a text editor and try to navigate through the "empty" string.
 ```
 Original Text: "Gage Howe"
 Encoded text: "‌​​​‌‌‌​‌‌​​​​‌​‌‌​​‌‌‌​‌‌​​‌​‌​​‌​​​​​​‌​​‌​​​​‌‌​‌‌‌‌​‌‌‌​‌‌‌​‌‌​​‌​‌"